 Persisting food refusal in toddlers CAN continue into adulthood and there’s even scientific evidence to prove it.

-But if you’ve been struggling with finding ways to help your child try new foods, then I suspect that more free information is not what you are looking for.
+And if you’ve been struggling with finding ways to help your child try new foods, and want to tips for avoiding power struggles, then I suspect that more free information is not what you are looking for.

 So if you are:

 - done with making multiple meals and desperately want to see your child join in on the family meals

 - Worrying endlessly about your child’s nutrition such as vitamins and minerals and just wanting peace of mind and a good night’s rest knowing you are on the right path

 - Done wasting time on strategies that just don’t work and want a robust framework that will consistently help your child learn to try new foods (or even eat anything!)

 - want to know how to show them good eating habits